neznajko/poker/README.md

 Each card is composed from two characters; the rank *2, 3, 4, 5, 6, 7, 8, 9, T, J, Q, K, A*, and
 the suit *c, d, h, s*, empty cards are marked with dashes.

-Let's for example look at the debugging output of one game.
+For example let's look at the debugging output of one game.

 ![nasm](./img/screenshot_nasm.png)

-Here the first player has *Kalashnikov*, the second player has *Dynamite*, the third player may have any cards, and the first card on the turn is a *Jack* of *clubs*.
-We call these cards *scenario cards*, they are put in front of the *deck* and the ==*deck pointer*== is set accordingly after them.
+Here the first player has *Kalashnikov*, the second player has *Dynamite*, the third player
+may have any weapons, and the first card on the turn is *Jack* of *Clubs*.
+We call these cards
+*scenario cards*, they are put in front of the *deck* and the *deck pointer* is set accordingly
+after them.

- The cards just before the second dump of the deck are called *gamecards* and are used for building players' hands by generating all possible combinations between pocket and community cards and pickinig the hand with maximum rank.
+The cards just before the second dump of the deck are called *gamecards* and are used for building
+players' hands by generating all possible combinations between pocket and community cards and pickinig
+the hand with maximum rank for each player.

- Than the win counter for the player with maximum hand rank is increaced until number of game limit is reached. *(If you wonder what winner 10 means the winners are represented as bit positions coz of the split win see **Notes**)*
+Than the win counter for the player with maximum hand rank is increaced until number of game limit is
+reached. *(If you wonder what winner 10 means the winners are represented as bit positions coz of the
+split win see **Notes**)*

 ### C
 Basically it's the same except some minor differences, like variable names, command line options etc. The main reason for writing the code in C as well is coz was curious about time performance comparison.